MATPOK1005/SHOOTY-STARS/README.md

 # SHOOTY-STARS
-2d  bullet hell game project

-I wrote this as a school project.
-I used JS.
+2D "bullet hell" type game project made using JS.

 You can play it at: https://matpok1005.github.io/SHOOTY-STARS/